Time series generation for option pricing on quantum computers using tensor network: Introduction

 To reduce the cost of state preparation, some alternative methods using no arithmetic circuit have been proposed.
 Along with methods with rigorous error bounds \cite{Sanders2019,wang2021fast,Bausch2022fastblackboxquantum,Wang_2022,mcardle2022quantum,rattew2022preparing,Sanchez2023,Moosa_2023}, there are some heuristic methods, which might be able to reduce the cost further \cite{zoufal2019quantum,GarciaRipoll2021quantuminspired,Endo2020,Holmes2020,Sanchez2023}.
 In particular, some of such methods use quantum generative modeling. \cite{zoufal2019quantum} proposed the quantum generative adversarial networks (GAN), claiming it can reduce the number of quantum gates for loading probability distributions.
-The successive work \cite{fuchs2023hybrid} generalized the framework of quantum GAN, along with the improvement of classical GAN.
+The successive work \cite{fuchs2023hybrid} generalized the framework of quantum GAN by leveraging the Wasserstein loss function, which is in line with the development of the classical Wasserstein GAN.
 However, as far as the authors know, there is no previous study on preparing a state encoding the time series distribution via generative modeling in the context of option pricing on a quantum computer.
 That is what we would like to address in this paper.